MicrosoftDocs/windows-itpro-docs/windows/keep-secure/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 ---
-title: Control the health of Windows 10 based devices (Windows 10)
+title: Control the health of Windows 10-based devices (Windows 10)
-description: This article details an end to end solution that helps you protect high value assets by enforcing controlling and reporting the health of Windows 10 based devices.
+description: This article details an end-to-end solution that helps you protect high-value assets by enforcing, controlling, and reporting the health of Windows 10-based devices. ms.assetid: 45DB1C41-C35D-43C9-A274-3AD5F31FE873
-MSHAttr: PreferredLib /library
-ms.assetid: 45DB1C41-C35D-43C9-A274-3AD5F31FE873
 keywords: ["security", "BYOD", "malware", "device health attestation", "mobile"] ms.prod: W10